-- a. communicate the judgments, advisory opinions, orders and other rulings of the Court; - b. keep the minutes of the meetings of the Court; - c. attend the meetings of the Court held at its seat or elsewhere; - d. deal with the correspondence of the Court; - e. direct the administration of the Court, pursuant to the instructions of the President;

-- f. prepare the drafts of the working schedules, rules and regulations, and budgets of the Court; - g. plan, direct and coordinate the work of the staff of the Court; - h. carry out the tasks assigned to him by the Court or by the President; - i. perform any other duties provided for in the Statute or in these Rules.
+- a. serve notice of the judgments, advisory opinions, orders, and other rulings of the Court; - b. keep the minutes of the sessions of the Court; - c. attend the meetings of the Court held at its seat or elsewhere; - d. process the correspondence of the Court; - e. certify the authenticity of documents; - f. direct the administration of the Court, pursuant to the instructions of the Presidency; - g. prepare drafts of the work schedules, rules and regulations, and budgets of the Court; - h. plan, direct, and coordinate the work of the staff of the Court; - i. carry out the tasks assigned to him or her by the Court or the Presidency; - j. perform any other duties provided for in the Statute or in these Rules.